-May be studied for one semester only

-Optional course available in either Semester 1 or Semester 2
+May be studied for one semester only Optional course available in either Semester 1 or Semester 2

 This course is designed to achieve three core goals.
-First, the transferable skills of identifying, evaluating and advancing reasoning will be taught, practiced, assessed and valued.
-Second, boys will be introduced to a variety of enduring questions which fall under the following headings; What exists?
+First, the transferable skills of identifying, evaluating, and advancing reasoning will be taught, practiced, assessed, and valued.
+Second, boys will be introduced to a variety of enduring questions which fall under the following headings: What exists?
 How do we know?
 How should we live?
 Third, engagement with these enduring questions should lead to internal reflection and the development of individual character.

-In this elective course boys will study a range of stimulating questions such as 'Are Pokémon real?' and 'Can you be sure you are not just a brain in a vat? and 'Does Kanye West live the good life?'.
+In this elective course boys will study a range of stimulating questions such as 'Should we chase riches?', 'Would friends lie to one another?', 'Is our current political system just?' and 'Are some technologies inherently bad?'
 These questions feed into the three traditional branches of Western analytic philosophy.
 The first branch addresses what exists.
-For example, does free will exist, or are things determined?
 The second branch addresses how we know.
-For example, can all knowledge be explained scientifically?
 The third branch addresses how we should live.
-For example, is there more to life than seeking happiness?
 Boys will be taught to approach these questions and others like them in a rational and reflective manner.
 Emphasis will be placed on learning how to reason effectively.
-For example, boys will learn about logical fallacies.

 The assessment structure will mirror that of the ATAR Philosophy and Ethics course of study.
-Boys will be formally assessed on reasoning, construction of argument and clarification and evaluation of both a passage and dialogue containing reasoning.
-Boys will also sit a two-hour examination toward the end of the semester.
-The content and level of complexity for all five assessments will be tailored to an age appropriate level.
+Boys will be formally assessed on reasoning, construction of argument and clarification and evaluation a passage containing reasoning.
+Boys will also sit an examination toward the end of the semester.
+The content and level of complexity for assessments will be tailored to an age-appropriate level.
 In addition, boys will be informally assessed on their contributions during class discussion.

-LANGUAGES - CHINESE 1 and 2
+LANGUAGES: CHINESE 1 and 2

-Optional courses available in Semester 1 and Semester 2 Chinese 2 requires completion of Chinese 1 The study of Year 10 Chinese requires successful completion of Year 9 Chinese Back to Contents Page
+Optional courses available in Semester 1 and Semester 2 Chinese 2 requires completion of Chinese 1

+The study of Year 10 Chinese requires successful completion of Year 9 Chinese